Varicella

 Author(s): Anzengruber F., Navarini A.

-• 98% of the >15 year-olds have undergone initial infection, but primoinfection is still possible in adulthood (varicella adultorum).
+• 98% of >15-year-olds have had initial infection, but primary infection is still possible in adulthood (Varicella adultorum)

 • Incidence: approx. 50,000-75,000 / year in Switzerland

-• Diaplacentary transferable.
-Congenital varicella syndrome in 1-3/1000 pregnancies, mortality: approx. 10%.
-Infection in the last trimester leads to a mother's mortality of 20-45%.
+• Diaplacentally transmissible.
+Congenital varicella syndrome in 1-3/1000 pregnancies, lethality: approx. 10%.
+Infection in the last trimester lead to maternal lethality of 20-45%

-• Droplet or smear infection or direct contact (saliva, fluid content, cough, sneezing).
+• Droplet or smear infection or direct contact (saliva, fluid contents, coughing, sneezing)

-• The affected person is already in contact 1-2 days before the onset of the disease.
-Once all the bubbles have dried up, there is no longer any risk of infection.
-Despite the formation of antibodies, the virus cannot be excreted from the organism and remains latent in the sensitive ganglia of the posterior roots.
-Reactivation, usually due to immunosuppression (exclusion of HIV in young people) leads to herpes zoster.
+• The affected person is already contagious 1-2 days before the onset of the disease.
+As soon as all the blisters have dried up, there is no longer any danger of infection.
+Despite the formation of antibodies, the virus cannot be excreted from the organism and remains latent in the sensitive ganglia of the hind roots.
+In case of reactivation, mostly due to immunosuppression (exclusion of HIV in young people), herpes zoster occurs.

-• In 95% of cases, the infection progresses with pronounced symptoms, but in children there are often no complications.
-Fever, lymphadenopathy, reduced AZ and pruritus are more common in adults.
+• In 95% of cases, the infection progresses with pronounced symptoms, but in children the course is often without complications.
+In adults, fever, lymphadenopathy, reduced AZ and pruritus are common

-• Overall, the clinical picture is polymorphic (Heubner's starry sky, lesions appear one after the other and not at the same time).
-Red maculae, small erythematous papules along the entire integument become vesicles on erythematous ground.
-These then cloudy and become secondary pustules.
-After crust formation there is no longer any danger of infection.
+• Overall, the clinical picture is polymorphic (Heubner's starry sky, lesions occur sequentially and not simultaneously).
+Red macules, small erythematous papules on the entire integument become vesicles on an erythematous base as they progress.
+These then become opacified and become secondary pustules.
+After crusting, there is no longer a risk of infection

 • PCR VZV

-• On the entire integument, capillitium, palmar temporarily affected, plantar usually no infestation.
+• Affected throughout the integument, capillitium, palmar at times, plantar usually no involvement

-• Conjunctives, larynx or genital mucosa are also rarely affected.
+• Rarely conjunctiva, larynx or genital mucosa are also affected

-Thin blister cover, degeneration of basal cells, giant epidermal cells, herd-shaped colliquation of rete cells, inclusion bodies.
+Thin vesicle cover, degeneration of basal cells, epidermal giant cells, focal colliquation of rete cells, inclusion bodies.

 • Skin gangrene